 “I was making macaroni and tomato sauce, the way my mom does.
 It’s not quite like she makes it though...”
 I shake my head a little and Lily giggles.

-“Put your own spin on it?”
+“Gave it your own twist?”
 She asks, still teasing.
-I’s think she actually prepared for the worst.
+I think she’s actually prepared for the worst.

 “Bon appetite.”
 She says with a grin.
 I look nervously as she cuts off a lump of macaroni and brings it to her mouth.
 She chews and swallows, looking up at me with a gleam in her eyes.
 “Not bad at all!”
 She exclaims.
 I relax and take a bite myself.